PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 * Full internet access (because the build process downloads packages from the internet).

-* The ability to connect to GitHub with SSH, so you can clone private repositories non-interactively during the build process.
-See [the GitHub documentation on connecting with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more information.
+* The ability to connect to GitHub with SSH, so you can clone private repositories noninteractively during the build process.
+See the [GitHub documentation on connecting with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more information.

 And the following software: